Watch our welcome video and visit one of our worship services.

 Sermons on Podcast

-Christ Church clergy are reaching out to all active parishioners so that each household will receive a short pastoral phone call.
+Christ Church clergy and staff are reaching out to all active parishioners so that each household will receive a short pastoral phone call.
 Our desire is to be pastorally available and to pray with you over the phone.
 As we are a large parish, it will take a couple weeks to get through the list.

 If you have a pressing need please do not hesitate to reach out to us by calling the church office.